palewire/django-calaccess-campaign-browser/README.md

 Start the development server and visit [http://127.0.0.1:8000/browser/](http://127.0.0.1:8000/browser/) to inspect the Cal-access data.

+## API
+django-calaccess-browser uses django-tastypie to expose the data as an API.
+Add `tastypie` to the project `INSTALLED_APPS` and make sure you included `campaign_finance.urls` in your project's `urls.py`.

+From there visit [127.0.0.1:8000/browser/api/v1/filer/?format=json](127.0.0.1:8000/browser/api/v1/filer/?format=json) to explore the JSON representation of the data.

 ## Authors
 - [Agustin Armendariz](https://github.com/armendariz)
 - [Ben Welsh](https://github.com/palewire)